 The internet is full of great resources and advice to parents and friends of LGBTI+ people.
 The reason that your parent or mate is struggling to accept you as LGBTI+ may be that they simply don’t know enough about LGBTI+ people.
 Encourage them to do some research.

-Don’t accept nasty behaviour or speech
+Don’t accept homophobia or cruelness

 Although it may take some time for certain people to get used to you being LGBTI+, that doesn’t mean they have any right to hurt you.
-If the person seems to be incapable of having a conversation without making hurtful remarks about your sexual orientation or gender identity, respectfully tell them you find their behaviour hurtful, and ask them to stop.
+If the person seems to be incapable of having a conversation without making hurtful remarks about your sexual or gender identity, respectfully tell them you find their behaviour hurtful, and ask them to stop.
 If they won’t stop, tell them you won’t be able to talk to them until their behaviour improves.

 Try not to lose your cool

-It can be hugely upsetting to have someone reject you because of your sexual orientation or gender identity.
+It can be hugely upsetting to have someone reject you because of your sexual or gender identity.
 You might feel furious and want to shout at this person.
 This will only make matters worse though.
 If you want to hang onto the relationship, try to calmly explain that no matter what they say, they cannot change the fact that you’re LGBTI+, and that they will need to learn to accept and embrace you.

-It’s not your fault
+Recognise their behaviour is not your fault

 No matter how angry this person gets at you, remember it’s not your fault, and you’ve done nothing wrong for being LGBTI+.
 Don’t feel you need to change to satisfy this person – the only thing that needs to change is this person’s unaccepting attitude or behaviour.